kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Deployment Is Already a Topology-Change Mechanism
+## Deployment Is Already a Topology-Change Mechanism { #deployment-topology-change }

 There is a larger operational observation here.